dinnamardiah95/dinnmrdh/README.md

   <!-- About -->
   <section id="about" class="container py-5">
     <h2>About Me</h2>
     <p>I am a Food Science and Technology graduate with experience in Quality Control, Food Safety, and Content Creation.
-Skilled in research & analysis, and social media strategy.</p>
+Skilled in HACCP, GMP, research & analysis, and social media strategy.</p>
   </section>

   <!-- Experience -->